The perfect retail storm is coming – are you going to build a wind fence or a windmill?

 - 20% of retailers had to delay or reject a rollout of new in-store applications as a result of IT limitations

 - 35% of retailers identified the lack of local store IT skills as an issue

-At the core of these numbers lie the employee engagement and capabilities.
-As long as employees still have to juggle too many unconnected systems, get too much uncoordinated information, across email, intranets, LMS and Facebook, it will be hard to change and deliver that coveted above-par customer experience.
+At the core of these numbers lie employee engagement and capabilities.
+As long as employees still have to juggle too many unconnected systems, get too much uncoordinated information across email, intranets, LMS, and Facebook, it will be hard to change and deliver that coveted above-par customer experience.

-Employees, especially the new generations, can be a huge lever for fast transformation, excellent differentiating customer experiences, and profitable business.
+Employees, especially the new generations, can be a huge lever for a fast transformation, excellent differentiating customer experiences, and profitable business.
 But they need to be engaged and aligned on their terms, their way.
-Not with decade old systems and management paradigms.
+Not with decade-old systems and management paradigms.

 We started ATOBI as we believed there was a better way.
 We believed in making things simpler while engaging employees at the same time.
 That is why we have created ONE platform meeting ALL needs when interacting with employees.